Health, Seniors and Active Living

 If you choose another way to travel, be sure to keep your original receipt(s) for your transportation costs.

 No. Open tickets are usually more expensive than tickets with specific leave and return dates.
 Purchase a lower-cost ticket that allows you to change your flight date for a fee.
-Manitoba Health will reimburse the “change fee” if you have to reschedule your flight because of an appointment change or other medical reason.
+Manitoba Health, Seniors and Active Living will reimburse the “change fee” if you have to reschedule your flight because of an appointment change or other medical reason.

-Manitoba Health does not reimburse the cost of cancellation insurance.
+Manitoba Health, Seniors and Active Living does not reimburse the cost of cancellation insurance.
 If the date of your appointment changes, you will be reimbursed the amount of the “change fee” to reschedule your flight.

-Manitoba Health will generally cover the lowest economy airfare (not executive or first-class); train fare or bus fare to transport a patient for approved out-of-province care.
+Manitoba Health, Seniors and Active Living will generally cover the lowest economy airfare (not executive or first-class); train fare or bus fare to transport a patient for approved out-of-province care.

 Only out-of-pocket costs will be reimbursed.
 For example, if the cost of your flight is paid for or reduced through a discount program (e.g., Air Miles), you will be reimbursed only for the actual amount you paid for your ticket.